Wednesday, October 23, 2024

 The Gardens at Mill Fleurs

-This was the last garden I visited during the Philly Garden Fling in 2023, but I wanted to save Paxon Hill Farm for my last post (on Friday) so today we're visiting The Gardens at Mill Fleurs.
-The contrast between Paxon Hill and Mill Fleurs could not have been greater.
-At Paxon Hill we got off the bus and there was nobody to great us, to tell us where to go and what to expect.
+This was the last garden I visited during the Philly Garden Fling in 2023, but I wanted to save Paxson Hill Farm for my last post (on Friday) so today we're visiting The Gardens at Mill Fleurs.
+The contrast between Paxson Hill and Mill Fleurs could not have been greater.
+At Paxson Hill we got off the bus and there was nobody to great us, to tell us where to go and what to expect.
 At Mill Fleurs we were greeted and toured, no stepping out of line here!
 Someone in our group dared to go down a path the wrong way and they were quickly corrected.

 After getting off the bus and scurrying across a busy street this the first thing I saw.
 Not bad!
 No dawdling however, we needed to march on to the starting point.